DamianGov/DamianGov/README.md

 # Damian

-🎓 IT Student @ Durban University of Technology
+🎓 IT Alumnus of Durban University of Technology
 📚 Specialised in Machine Intelligence and Computer Graphics
 🌐 Web Developer | C# | Python | JavaScript | Java | SQL | T-SQL | HTML
 🌱 Passionate about botany and carnivorous plants